clio/box_view/README.md

     session = BoxView::Session.new(token: YOUR_API_KEY)
     BoxView::Api::Document.new(session)

-Upload a document at a url
+Upload a document at a url.

     doc = BoxView::Api::Document.new.upload("http://www.example.com/myfile.pdf", "My File")